-150,000 children have learned about the devastating effects of microplastics on the environment, thanks to a landmark collaboration between a Chinese software business and ACTAsia.
+150,000 children have learned about the devastating effects of microplastics on the environment, thanks to a landmark collaboration between an educational team supported by a Chinese software business and ACTAsia.

 Using technology for good